Skip to main content

 • “The environments themselves are super atmospheric, swinging between creepy-but-gorgeous and straight-up terrifying, and the soundtrack just makes it all hit harder.”

-• “Music - the music and sound design in this game is really inconsistent.”
+• “Music and sound design in this game is really inconsistent.”

-• “Sound mixing is a hit or miss, music is mostly inappropriate for the cutscene.”
+• “Sound mixing is hit or miss; the music is mostly inappropriate for the cutscene.”

 • stability

-• “Still a bunch of softlocks, one of which is the jade door implant which freezes the game completely.
-The devs knew about this over a month ago, replied to the comment about it, and have completely disappeared, no fix for it whatsoever, so I can't even play the damn game.”
+• “Still a bunch of softlocks, one of which is the jade door implant which freezes the game completely; the developers knew about this over a month ago, responded to comments, and have since disappeared with no fix available, making the game unplayable.”

 • optimization

-• “PC performance was rock solid, 90 to 120 fps on my system, and it ran flawlessly on Linux kernel version 6.17.”
+• “PC performance was rock solid, 90 to 120 fps on my system, and it ran flawlessly on Linux kernel ver 6.17.”

 • “Performance on Steam Deck is bad, around 30-40 fps on the lowest settings.”